harshalearning/DockerFundamentals/Readme.md

     -- OS and many more.

     Docker is client side application.
-    This is a service and can be deployed on any server.
+    This is a service and can be deployed on any server...

 What is Docker?